← Back to Blog

 If Your Page Is...
 Use This Schema Not This

-A product comparison Product (per item) + FAQPage Article
+A product or comparison Product (per item) + FAQPage Article

 A product review Product + Review Article